digitalocean/do-markdownit/README.md

 To get started working with this repository, clone it locally first.
-Ensure that you have the correct version of Node.js as specified in the `.nvmrc` file, and then install the dependencies following the lockfile by running `npm ci`.
+Ensure that you have the correct version of Node.js as specified in the `.nvmrc` file, and then install the dependencies following the lockfile by running either: `npm ci` or `npm ci --ignore-scripts && npm run postinstall`.

 You can then start up the demo server by running `npm run dev`.
 This runs a barebones instance of Webpack with hot-reload enabled that provides a real-time input that renders to Markdown, using the